martahal/Master-Thesis-Template/README.md

 # Master thesis template for writing with Sublime Text

 This project is based on [this thesis template](https://www.ntnu.no/wiki/display/ross/LaTeX+Template+for+Project+and+Master+Theses).
+Sadly the link no longer works.

-You can import this project directly into sharelatex.com if you want, but I would highly recommend to use Sublime Text.
+You can import this project directly into overleaf.com if you want, but I would highly recommend to use a local text editor.

 ## Requirements